 My new dashboard should integrate with the existing side bar

-While the Contribute button was a simple tweak to the artist pages, I knew I would need to add a dashboard for people to see where their contributions went.
-I studied Spotify’s existing content structure and mapped it out, and figured out where it made the most sense to add my proposed Contribution dashboard.
+I studied Spotify’s existing content structure and mapped it out, and figured out where it made the most sense to add my proposed Contribute to the Artist dashboard.

 Task flow for this feature should begin with a new dashboard